cloudpilot-emu/cloudpilot-emu/web/embedded/doc/README.md

 ### Asynchronous methods

 Since CloudpilotEmu 2.0, most methods that interact with the emulator are async and return promises.
-The library serialized all these methods, so there is not danger of race conditions if the promise is not awaited, but you should always await it in order to be sure about the state the emulator is in (and for proper error handling).
+The library serializes all calls to those methods, so there is no danger of race conditions if the promise is not awaited.
+However, you should always await the result for proper error handling and to be sure that the operation has completed before continuing.

 ### `loadSession`, `loadRom`